Enrolment for Year 1 Religious Studies and Theology

 YEAR ONE STUDENTS ON ALL B.A.
 UNDERGRADUATE PROGRAMMES

-Please note that before enrolment week you should read the essential information in the Humanities and Social Studies (HUMSS) Year One Enrolment and Subject Guide and relevant academic subject information on the Humanities Enrolment Information page.
+Please note that before enrolment week you should read the essential information in the Humanities and Social Studies Year One Enrolment Information.
 Check the subject timetable groups to ensure that you are able to take any subject.
 Those in the same subject groups as the Religious Studies or Theology you have chosen are not available as their class times will clash with these core subjects.
 Some subjects require specific A levels, others may be open to students from all academic backgrounds.

 Online Central Enrolment: instructions are available on the University Registry Online Enrolment Information page.

-Introductory Talks: the Introductory Talks timetable is included in the Humanities and Social Studies Year 1 Enrolment and Subject Guide, available on the Humanities & Social Studies Enrolment Information page.
+Introductory Talks: the Introductory Talks timetable is included in the Humanities and Social Studies Year 1 Enrolment, available on the Humanities & Social Studies Year One Enrolment Information page.

 Outlined below is a short introduction that will help you understand the structure of Year One at Cardiff and the options available to you.